Partial federal government shutdown

 Our Cherry Street Plaza building is fully accessible:

-If you need to visit the HCA for a public meetings or an appointment, please contact the meeting organizer in advance to arrange for a reasonable accommodation if needed.
+If you plan to visit HCA for a public meeting or appointment, please contact the meeting organizer in advance to arrange for a reasonable accommodation.

 Request for accommodations